yanndeo/laravel_app_mvp/README.md

 - you need define also your smtp parameters : follow just the example smtp config in .env.example
 - run following command : php artisan queue:work --tries=3

+## How access to dashboard
+- check routes folder , in file web.php or run command : php artisan route:list
+- access to admin dashbord (build with laravel-admin) :  Ex: http://localhost/admin
+- you will be redirect to login form.
+Use this : admin/admin
+- once on dashboard you can manipulate all resources defines in this, as : Contact from menu contact.

 ## About Laravel